apertium/apertium-on-github/README.md

 - `create-metarepos.sh` creates all the meta repos and syncs their submodules
 - `invite-members.sh` invites non-SourceForge emails from `svn-authors.txt` to the
   GitHub organization
+- `add-contributors.sh` grants push permissions for each repository to those GitHub users who have previously contributed to the repo

 #### Migration